Last updated on 30th September 2023 by Martin Alexander

 - Remortgaging – You may be able to remortgage to release equity if you’re already a homeowner.
 Doing so could allow you to benefit from lower interest rates.
 This is because residential mortgage rates are much lower than the commercial market.

 - Leasing a building – If you feel a mortgage could stretch you financially, you could consider leasing a building.
 Leasing a building will also have a much faster turnaround time than a mortgage, which means you can trade sooner.

 Mortgages are long-term commitments, and from a business perspective, you’ll only want to apply once you’re sure you’re ready.
 You can speak to our experts if you’re unsure.
 Here are some points to consider beforehand:

 - Financial risk – The loan will be secured against your business premises.
-Failing to repay the loan could result in you losing the premises completely.
-If your finances are running sparse, it may be better to wait until your finances are in better order before taking on a mortgage.
+Failure to repay the loan could result in you losing the premises entirely.
+If your finances are running sparse, it may be better to wait until they are in better order before taking on a mortgage.

 - Deposit amount – Although it’s possible to be approved with a deposit of 30%, most lenders will require higher deposits.
 Keep this in mind and aim to save at least a 40% deposit.
 Doing so can unlock better rates and give you access to more lenders.

 - Credit issues – Getting a commercial mortgage with bad credit can be difficult.
 You may need a very large deposit along with providing a personal guarantee.